 What if you followed all these steps and still had a bad reaction?
 In March 2005 and May 2009, some face paint products were recalled from the market because they caused problems such as a skin rash, irritation, itching or minor swelling where the paints were applied.
 If you have a reaction that seems to be caused by face paints, your parents may want to call a doctor, and they can call FDA, too.
 We like to keep track of reactions to cosmetics so we know if there are problem products on the market.
-To report a bad reaction to face paint, novelty makeup, or any other cosmetic product, see Your Guide to Reporting Problems to FDA.
+To report a bad reaction to face paint, novelty makeup, or any other cosmetic product, see How to Report a Cosmetic Related Complaint.

 Want to Learn More?
 Check out These Sites:

 - Eye Cosmetic Safety

 - Tattoos and Permanent Makeup, from FDA's Office of Women's Health